-9. Use this wool string hack to make opening boxes easier.
+13. Use wool string to open boxes easier.

-It isn’t enough to know what items to pack together.
-You must also consider what should not be packed.
+Consider what should not be packed in the moving truck.
 Some things can be hazardous during the moving process, so it is best to move them separately or dispose of them before moving.

 Other items to pack separately:

 - Fire Extinguishers

 - Chlorine granules